cbegian/CSC842/README.md

   - The user now has the option to specify scan targets and ports in a data file.
   - The user may now specify which ports to scan on hosts found by traceroute (rscan mode).
   - The user now has the capability to perform an ICMP or UDP ping against all hosts in a /24 subnet.
 For example, 192.168.1/24.

+Geolocator
+geoloctor.py is the project for Cycle 9.
+  - Geolocation of cellular emitter by using three cell towers (triangualtion).
+  - Uses either RSS values or signal propegation time for distance estimates in triangulation process.